-This is a complete tutorial to show you how to share folders over the local network in Ubuntu.
+This is a complete tutorial to show you how to share folders over the local network between Windows and Ubuntu.

 Do you have multiple devices in your home?
 Do you have to use Flash Drive or SD card to transfer data from Ubuntu to another computer?
 Do you find it annoying?
 We know you do.
 Because we don’t want you to waste your precious time while you can transfer your files, documents, and other large stuff quickly and easily, over the local network.
 It’s one-time setup and then with some clicks you will be able to share files between Ubuntu and Windows or any other Linux system.
 And don’t worry it’s easy and takes only a little time.

 One more thing to add, while we performed this tutorial on Ubuntu, this tutorial should be valid for any other Linux OS.

 Share folder on local network in Ubuntu

-If you are using Ubuntu 14.04, 14.10 or 12.04, there are two ways you can share your local files over the local network to access it from Windows or other Linux computers.
+If you are using Ubuntu, there are two ways you can share your local files over the local network to access it from Windows or other Linux computers.

 - Share it for everyone’s access on local network, without password